 How To Get Rid Of Mud Daubers

 Are you noticing nests on your home that look like they're made out of mud?
 It is quite possible that you have yourself a mud dauber infestation.
 If you've never heard of a mud dauber, it is a solitary wasp with a long, thin, pin-waist, which usually ranges in size from ½ inch to 1 inch.
 Being solitary wasps, they do not have the instinct to protect their nests and they don't join together in a swarm to attack.
 Stings from mud daubers are possible but rare.
 These insects save their stings for spiders, which they provide for their larvae.
 But that doesn't mean it is good to have them around your home.
 While they help to control spiders, they make lousy pest control providers.
-They aren't going to make sure your home is spider-free and they won't give you easy access to important pest control information, like a pest control technician will.
+They aren't going to make sure your home is spider-free and won't give you access to important pest control information like a pest control technician will.
 Here are a few more things you should know about mud daubers.